Faares/Curated/topics/Fermate-Last-Theorem.md

 * First, Wiles started to study **Elliptic Curves** using their **Associated Galois Representation**.
 In simple terms, if you proved that the **Associated Galois Representation** has a modular form, then the curve is.
 He picked $p = 3; G(E,3)$ initially, The Galois Representation of the elliptic curve $E$ on $p_3$ division points.
 Then for some technical reasons, picked $p = 5; G(E,5)$ also.

 * The second is what he used to generalize his result for all semistable elliptic curves.
-The *Modular Lifting Theorem* in which he engaged **[Class Number Formula]** to conduct an induction over all elliptic curves.
+The *Modular Lifting Theorem* in which he engaged **[Class Number Formula]** to conduct an induction over all elliptic curves, once proved for one curve it automatically extended to all subsequent curves.

 [Class Number Formula]: https://en.wikipedia.org/wiki/Class_number_formula